 Figure 6.7.5.2.2-1: Layer-2 link establishment via 5G ProSe Layer-3 UE-to-UE Relay for Non-IP Type PDU

-1. 5G ProSe Layer-3 End UE1 and 5G ProSe Layer-3 End UE2 are authorized for multi-hop UE-to-UE Relay service as End UE and are provisioned with parameters for discovery and connection setup with other UEs via multi-hop UE-to-UE Relay services.
+1. 5G ProSe Layer-3 End UE1 and 5G ProSe Layer-3 End UE2 are authorized for Multi-hop UE-to-UE Relay service as End UE and are provisioned with parameters for discovery and connection setup with other UEs via Multi-hop UE-to-UE Relay services.

-5G ProSe Layer-3 UE-to-UE Relays are authorized for multi-hop UE-to-UE Relay service as Relay UE and are provisioned with parameters for discovery and connection setup with other UEs and relay UEs via multi-hop UE-to-UE Relay services (as described in clause 5.1.5.1).
+5G ProSe Layer-3 UE-to-UE Relays are authorized for Multi-hop UE-to-UE Relay service as Relay UE and are provisioned with parameters for discovery and connection setup with other UEs and relay UEs via Multi-hop UE-to-UE Relay services (as described in clause 5.1.5.1).
 The provisioned parameter may include parameters such as RSC (Relay service Code)(s), list of PLMN, user info of UE for application which are allowed at multi-hop relay connection.

 2. It is assumed that the source 5G ProSe Layer-3 End UE1 selects a relay path to the Target End UE2 from the discovery procedure which is captured in clause 6.3.2.4.